Maybe It's Time

-Background and writing
+Background and development

-After listening to producer Dave Cobb's work, actor Bradley Cooper, who was also directing A Star Is Born, approached him to craft the soundtracks album's sound.
-Cobb was recording an album in Nashville, Tennessee, with American singer-songwriter and guitarist Jason Isbell, and asked him to write a song for the soundtrack.
-Isbell asked to see the screenplay and got in touch with Cooper to understand his requirements for the track and to discuss his character Jackson Maine.
-Cooper wanted a realistic song and urged Isbell to put his own thoughts as a songwriter into the lyrics, resulting in "Maybe It's Time".
+After listening to producer Dave Cobb's work, actor Bradley Cooper, who was also directing A Star Is Born (2018), approached him to craft the accompanying soundtrack album's sound.
+Cobb was recording an album in Nashville, Tennessee, with American singer-songwriter and guitarist Jason Isbell, and Cooper eventually asked the latter to write a song for the soundtrack.
+Isbell was initially reluctant to get involved, later describing himself as a "hard critic" and saying he was wary of working on the project at first.
+However, he changed his mind after encouragement from his wife and after reading the screenplay, which he said struck him as "honest and human" and free of anything that made him "cringe".
+Isbell also recalled that he had been asked to write a song that would help define Jackson Maine's character (portrayed by Cooper), and after reading the screenplay, he felt the project had the potential to become something he could be proud of.

+"Maybe It's Time" was written by American singer-songwriter and guitarist Jason Isbell (pictured in 2014).

+Isbell asked to see the screenplay and got in touch with Cooper to understand his requirements for the track and to discuss the character or Jackson.
+He also recalled that the involvement of musicians such as Lukas Nelson and Mark Ronson, as well as Lady Gaga, convinced him that the film's music would be handled with legitimacy.
+Cooper wanted a realistic song and urged Isbell to put his own thoughts as a songwriter into the lyrics, resulting in "Maybe It's Time", a song about grappling with change.
 As Isbell composed the song, he kept in mind the "idea of salvation and redemption throughout the story and the movie, how that's something that comes from within an individual".
 In an interview with Harper's Bazaar he explained: "That’s what the song deals with more than anything else—whether you reach the point of redemption or not is wholly determined on your own willingness to work.
 If you’re going to change, it has to come from within."
+Meanwhile, Cooper worked closely with Lukas Nelson for about a year before recording the song, practicing guitar and honing his vocal skills for the role.
+Nelson said that Cooper's "ear is already trained and developed because he sings along to his favorite songs and he knows when it sounds bad."
+Cooper received further support from vocal coach Roger Love.